gchang12/Learn-Vim/ch07_the_dot_command.md

 let four = "4";
 ```

 Let's remove all the z's.
-Starting from the first character on the first line, visually select only the first z from the first three lines with blockwise visual mode (`Ctrl-Vjj`).
-If you're not familiar with blockwise visual mode, I will cover them in a later chapter.
+Starting from the first character on the first line, visually select only the first z from the first three lines in blockwise visual mode (`Ctrl-Vjj`).
+If you're not familiar with blockwise visual mode, I will cover it in a later chapter.
 Once you have the three z's visually selected, delete them with the delete operator (`d`).
 Then move to the next word (`w`) to the next z.
 Repeat the change two more times (`..`).
 The full command is `Ctrl-vjjdw..`.

 When you deleted a column of three z's (`Ctrl-vjjd`), it was counted as a change.
 Visual mode operation can be used to target multiple lines as part of a change.